 George Jones

 George Glenn Jones (September 12, 1931 – April 26, 2013) was an American country musician, singer, and songwriter.
 He achieved international fame for a long list of hit records, and is well known for his distinctive voice and phrasing.
-For the last two decades of his life, he is frequently referred to as "the greatest country singer", "The Rolls-Royce of Country Music", and had more than 160 chart singles to his name from 1955 until his death in 2013.
+For the last two decades of his life, he was frequently referred to as "the greatest living country singer", "The Rolls-Royce of Country Music".
 In 1959, Jones recorded "White Lightning", written by The Big Bopper, which launched his career as a singer.
 Years of alcoholism severely compromised his health and led to his missing many performances, earning him the nickname "No Show Jones".
 He died in 2013, aged 81, from hypoxic respiratory failure.

 Greatest Gospel (Original Musicor/Starday Records Recordings) - 2023-08-08T00:00:00.000000Z